daybugging/stefanzweifel.io/src/projects/ua-analyzer/index.md

 description: SaaS which analyzes big chunks of User Agents and generates Reports
 ---

-At my current job, I wear different'./src/articles/2016/*.md' hats.
+At my current job, I wear different hats.
 Because we're such a small team, I also create Reports for our internal "departements" or external clients.
 Often I have to deal with raw "User Agent Data" and with raw I mean strings like these:

 ```
 Mozilla/5.0 (Macintosh; Intel Mac OS X 10_11_4) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/52.0.2729.3 Safari/537.36